opencorenmr/opencorenmr-docs/blog/lapack/lapack.md

 ## Linux
  - Make sure gfortran is installed in your system.
  - First, we need to download the source from [http://www.netlib.org/lapack/](http://www.netlib.org/lapack/).
 Then, we compile and copy the library files as follows.
+ - ***IMPORTANT: I found that lapack-3.9.0 causes error (template with C linkage error) during compilation of the Opencore NMR software.
+At this moment (17 Dec 2019) I suggest to compile lapack-3.8.0.***
  - `cp make.inc.example make.inc`
  - `make blaslib cblaslib lapacklib tmglib lapackelib`
  - `sudo cp librefblas.a /usr/local/lib/libblas.a`